DefinitionCholera is an infectious disease that affects the intestinal tract.

 |Copyright © Nucleus Medical Media, Inc.|

 Risk FactorsCholera is more common in children 2-5 years of age.
-Factors that increase your risk of getting cholera include:
+Other factors that increase your chance of cholera include:

 - Living or traveling in areas where cholera is present